prodasl/zkSNARK-playground/examples/merkle-tree/README.md

 ## Part 2: Compile the proof-of-membership circuit

 This example is actually pretty useful in practice.
 The circuit for proving [inclusion in a merkle tree](/examples/merkle-tree/tree.circom) is representative of the circuit complexity needed to do useful things.
+We'll be borrowing some circuit templates from [circomlib](https://github.com/iden3/circomlib), specifically circuits for computing the [poseidon hash](https://www.poseidon-hash.info/) and an input mixer circuit.

 In order to compile the circuit, we need the circom compiler (already built for you in the container environment)